dlizcano/RAIeR/README.md

 ## Functions

-`RAIeR` creates specific subdirectories (named by the user) to save all the results: graphs, tables, statistical tests, maps, other, using different functions:
+`RAIeR` creates specific subdirectories (named by the user) to save all the results: graphs, tables, statistical tests, maps, and others, using different functions:

 ![](inst/figs/f1.jpg)